 The School of Engineering has six computer rooms available to students:

-All computer rooms are currently closed for physical access and are only accessible remotely via the Engineering Remote Lab.
+Any computer rooms that are closed for physical access can be accessed remotely via the Engineering Remote Lab.

 University of Guelph VPN Service

 To access any University systems from off-campus, you will need to install and connect to the University VPN service.
 For instructions on doing this, please see the following pages:

 - Instructions for installing the VPN client on Windows and Macintosh computers